Only 127 fuel drivers apply for UK visa - PM

 - Published

-Only 127 fuel drivers from overseas have applied for temporary visas aimed at tackling shortages, the Prime Minister has said.
+Only 127 fuel drivers from overseas have applied for immediate temporary visas aimed at tackling shortages, the Prime Minister has said.

-Boris Johnson said the haulage industry had "only produced 127 names so far" in response to the government's scheme, which is aiming for 300 drivers.
+Boris Johnson said the haulage industry had "only produced 127 names so far" in response to the government's scheme, which is aiming for 300 fuel drivers.

 Mr Johnson said it was a "fascinating illustration of the problem", which he added was a "global" issue.

-However, he said the was a "particular problem in the UK".
+However, he said there was a "particular problem in the UK".

+The government is offering a further 4,700 temporary visas in total for foreign food lorry drivers, which will last from late October to the end of February, in a bid to avoid other supply chain issues.
+It is not yet known how many people have applied to this scheme.

 Speaking on BBC Breakfast, the prime minister said working in road haulage "should be a great job", but added that there had been an underinvestment in facilities and pay conditions.